 The Tuolumne County Superintendent of Schools Office (TCSOS) offers instructional programs to almost 50 students currently in the County Community School through the Tuolumne Learning Center (TLC) and Independent Study, and an average of 13 students in the Court School, Gold Ridge Educational Center (GREC).
 The student population in these Alternative Education programs are a small percentage of the approximately 5,700 students attending public schools in Tuolumne County.
 There are eight K-8 districts, two high school districts, one K-12 unified district, and one in-county K-12 charter school which are not large enough to support expelled youth programs on their own campuses.
 These districts have elected to contract with TCSOS to provide those services through the Tuolumne Learning Center.
 Students are referred to the Tuolumne Learning Center through expulsion, the Student Attendance Review Board, Probation, or by "at-risk" referrals from districts of residence.
-In the 2021-22 school year, TCSOS also offered an expanded Independent Study Program to support districts with students who requested independent study through AB 130.
-During 2020-21, the average number of students enrolled at GREC was impacted by the limited capacity of the Mother Lode Regional Juvenile Detention Facility due to COVID-19 restrictions; however, the number of students served have increased and there have been as many as 19 students enrolled at one time.
+In the 2021-22 school year, TCSOS offered an expanded Independent Study Program to support districts with students who requested independent study through AB 130; in the 2022-23 school year, several families chose to continue in this independent study program.

-The population demographics of the TCSOS Alternative Education programs at the time of CBEDS reporting in October, 2021: 81% of students are low income; 67% of GREC students and 66% of TLC students were white, 11% of students at GREC and 9.5% at TLC were
+The population demographics of the TCSOS Alternative Education programs at the time of CBEDS reporting in October, 2022: 80% of students are low income; 67% of GREC students and 83% of TLC students were white, 17% of students at GREC and 0% at TLC were

-American Indian or Alaska Native, and 11% of students at GREC and 20% at TLC were Hispanic or Latino.
+American Indian or Alaska Native, and 17% of students at GREC and 9% at TLC were Hispanic or Latino.
 There were fewer than 10 Foster Youth enrolled at TLC and GREC combined, and fewer than 10 students were homeless.
 There are fewer than 10 students enrolled in TLC or GREC currently who are identified as English Learners or re-designated English Learners, and adopted ELA/ELD curriculum is utilized in both programs and all teachers have the proper authorizations to provide instruction to English Learners.

 There is one full-time special education teacher that provides special education services to students in both TLC and GREC.
 This teacher provides case-management services and special education instructional services for special education students enrolled in GREC, TLC and on Independent Study.
-In the 2021-22 school year, 24% of students attending TLC are receiving special education services, and 57% of students attending GREC received special education services.
-In addition to the special education teacher, there is one full time high school teacher and one instructional assistant at TLC High School, and one full time teacher at TLC Middle School.
-Due to the expanded independent study program in 2021-22, 1.25 additional FTE have been hired as teachers for independent study.
+In the 2022-23 school year, 32% of students attending TLC are receiving special education services, and 67% of students attending GREC received special education services.
+In addition to the special education teacher, there is one full time high school teacher and one instructional assistant at TLC High School, one full time teacher and one instructional assistant at TLC Middle School, and one full time teacher for TLC Independent Study.
 There is one full time teacher at GREC, and one full time instructional assistant/transition specialist.
-In addition to the instructional staff, there is one full time courselor at TLC, and one Director of Student Services.
+In addition to the instructional staff, there is one full time coordinator that serves both TLC and GREC, one full time counselor at TLC, and one Director of Student Services.

-A review of student performance data (Let's Go Learn) demonstrates that nearly all students enrolling in both TLC and GREC are performing below grade level in both English and Math.
-58% of students enrolling in TLC and GREC are credit deficient.
+A review of student performance data (CAASPP and STAR Renaissance) demonstrates that nearly all students enrolling in both TLC and GREC are performing below grade level in both English and Math.
+77% of high school students enrolling in TLC and GREC are credit deficient.
 We have also identified a continued and significant need for social-emotional and counseling support for students.
 This LCAP and the annual update continue to place focus on metrics that have an impact on academic achievement such as attendance rates, chronic absenteeism, suspension, credit recovery, transition services, and standards-based instruction as well as mental health support and counseling for all students, including expelled youth and foster youth.